-The Boulevardier cocktail recipe is a classic from the roaring 20s when indulgence and excess were the order of the day.
+The Boulevardier cocktail recipe is a classic from the Roaring 20s, when indulgence and excess were the order of the day.
 It sprang from the mind of a well-to-do socialite who whiled away his time in the smoky bars of Paris.
 It’s a deep well of vanilla, caramel, and oak flavors balanced by the bittersweet bite of Campari that leaves you wanting more with every sip.

 QUICK TIPS